 HRERA also allows real estate developers, agents, and promoters to register a property under RERA Gurugram or RERA Panchkula.
 You can do this online, by logging on to the appropriate website and navigating to ‘Project Registration’.
 After entering basic information and ‘Applicant Details’, fill out Form A and submit it online.
 Finally, take printouts of the form, attach documents like copies of licenses and ownership papers and submit the paperwork to RERA.
 Once submitted, your project becomes live.

 Now that you about the RERA Act in Haryana and that it protect your interests as a homebuyer, get the financial backing you need to buy a home in Haryana via a Bajaj Finserv Home Loan.
-Here, you can avail up to Rs.3.5 crore for a flexible tenor of up to 240 months.
+Here, you can avail up to Rs.
+5 Crore* for a flexible tenor of up to 30 years.
 Moreover, you can also get a top-up loan without extra documentation in case you need additional funding.